earlye/aws-shell/README.md

 * You can now input an MFA token by running `mfa {token}`.
 It's rudimentary support at this point, and likely broken if you've never used [aws-mfa](https://github.com/lonelyplanet/aws-mfa) before.

+* You can now ssh with shorthanded port forwarding.
+Basically, if you want to forward a port on the remote server via the same local port, you no longer have to use the `-L {port}:localhost:{port}` syntax.
+Instead, just say `-L {port}`.
+You can still use the server as a tunnel to yet another server, or choose different local/remote port numbers with the old syntax though.